ChillerDragon/teeworlds-asmr/README.md

 ## project goal

 I want to see how far I can get.
 Trying to build a teeworlds 0.7 client (without graphics).
 And planning to gain some asm skills along the way.
-Currently im looking at these ressources and copy pasting from stack overflow.
+Currently im looking at these resources and copy pasting from stack overflow.

 - [https://blog.rchapman.org/posts/Linux_System_Call_Table_for_x86_64/](https://blog.rchapman.org/posts/Linux_System_Call_Table_for_x86_64/)
 - [https://www.nasm.us/doc/nasmdoc3.html](https://www.nasm.us/doc/nasmdoc3.html)